Understanding Hemophilia -- the Basics

 A woman who has the defective gene is called a "carrier" -- she carries the disease and can pass it to her children.
 In most cases, though, the woman has no symptoms of hemophilia.
 When a woman who is a carrier has a son, the son receives one X chromosome from his mother, so he has a 50% chance of receiving the defective gene (and a 50% chance of receiving a normal copy of the gene).
 Boys who receive the defective gene have hemophilia.
 Likewise, when a woman who is a carrier has a daughter, the daughter has a 50% chance of receiving the defective gene and, thus, being a carrier herself.

 Men who have hemophilia do not pass the disease to their sons because boys inherit only a Y chromosome from their father.
 However, men do pass their X chromosome, and thus a defective gene, to each of their daughters, so each of their daughters is a carrier.

 If the father has hemophilia and the mother is a carrier, there is a chance the daughter will have hemophilia.

 About 70% of people who have hemophilia can trace hemophilia back through their family for multiple generations.
 In about 30% of newly diagnosed infants with hemophilia, no other family member is known to have had hemophilia.
-In these cases a mutation or change has occurred in the factor VIII or factor IX gene.
-From the time of the mutation, the affected person can transmit the defective gene to his or her children.
+In these cases a mutation or change has occurred in one of the genes that tells the body how to make factor VIII or factor IX From the time of the mutation, the affected person can transmit the defective gene to his or her children.